Liyubov/data_analysis_for_social_good/README.md

 ### LeWiBo_on_map.ipynb
-visualisation of activities of the project "Lectures without borders": lectures uploaded to the airtable visualised on a world map, preprocessing data from dataframe exported from csv file with all lectures made or planned.
+It is file for the visualisation of activities of the project "Lectures without borders": lectures uploaded to the airtable visualised on a world map, preprocessing data from dataframe exported from csv file with all lectures made or planned.
 More details about activities on www.scied.network

 ###  	analysis_mobility_trajectories_oh_data.ipynb
 We analyze LOCAL mobility data
 (work in progress for analysis of individual trajectories)

+### bikes_mobility_analysis.ipynb
+We start to analyze bike mobility data and other properies of bikes sharing systems in Berlin.
+The notebook is inspired by A.Kapp workshop at City lab Berlin https://github.com/technologiestiftung/bike-sharing .
+This notebook is in progress.